Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Second, customers can find a variety of ways to say the same thing.
 For example:

 All of these statements talk about the same thing in different ways.
-Analyzing them all and recognizing that they are in fact, the same thing, requires manual input and is not easy to automate.
+Analyzing them all and recognizing that they are the same thing, requires manual input and is not easy to automate.

 Then there is the fact that customer feedback comes from a large number of different sources: